Belarusian speaks about his volunteer work on Ukraine-Poland border

-Belarusian journalist and musician Ihar Palynski wrote an article about his volunteer trip to the Ukrainian-Polish border.
+Belarusian journalist and musician Ihar Palynski wrote an article about his volunteer trip to the Ukraine-Poland border.

-Starting from the very first days of war, volunteer help for Ukrainian refugees was arranged at the Ukrainian-Polish border.
-Ihar and his friends purchased necessities: food, beverages, hygiene products.
+Starting from the very first days of the war, volunteer help for Ukrainian refugees was arranged at the Ukraine-Poland border.
+Ihar and his friends purchased necessities: food, beverages, and hygiene products.
 The journalist went where he thought people would need his help.
-First he drove from Białystok in the direction of the Polish village of Medyka, where one of the busiest border crossings, through which Ukrainians enter Poland by car, bus and on foot, is located.
+First, he drove from Białystok in the direction of the Polish village of Medyka, where one of the busiest border crossings, through which Ukrainians enter Poland by car, bus, and on foot, is located.